PrivacyStreams/PrivacyStreams.github.io/get_started.md

         .output(ItemOperators.&lt;String&gt;getField(Phonecall.CONTACT));                                        // get the contact field of the item
 </code></pre>

 Looks messy?
-Don't worry, next I will tell you what happened and how to simplify it.
+Don't worry, next I will show you what happened and how to simplify it.

 ### Unified query interface (UQI)